kunal2350/Disease-Prediction-with-GUI/README.md

-# DiseasePredictionwithGUI
-A disease prediction model working on support vector machine (SVM).
-It takes the symptoms of the user as input along with its location and predicts the most probable disease which the user might be facing.
-The same data is being sent to cloud and being later analysed using analytical tool tableau.
 <h1><b>Disease Prediction with GUI<b></h1>

 A disease prediction model working on support vector machine (SVM).
 It takes the symptoms of the user as input along with its location and predicts the most probable disease which the user might be facing.
 The same data is being sent to cloud and being later analysed using analytical tool tableau.